tradej/content/tools/devassistant/developers.md

 Package), and this tutorial takes that into consideration.

-If you have DevAssistant installed (to check that, see the [installation guide](#LINK-TO-INSTALLATION-GUIDE)), see if you also have the DAP package for creating other DAPs.
+If you have DevAssistant installed (to check that, see the [installation guide](#about.md/#Installing DevAssistant on Fedora)), see if you also have the DAP package for creating other DAPs.
 This command should return a line with information about an installed package named `dap`:

     $ da pkg list --installed | grep dap